nicmcd/handycsv/README.md

-# gridstats
+# simplecsv

-A Python library used for reading and writing 2D CSV files as grids
+A Python library used for reading and writing CSV files as objects